magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 <b><font size="4">Monitoring telemetry</font></b>

 Once the client connects:
-- The device will register with the ThingsBoard LwM2M transport.
+- The device will register with the IoT Hub LwM2M transport.
 - You will begin to receive telemetry data.

 The LwM2M transport implementation also stores the logs of communication with the device into telemetry.